viniciusCornieri/bootcamp-rocketseat/level02/first-node-project/README.md

       yarn add multer
       yarn add -D @types/multer

 ## 10. Error Handling

 To handle async errors from express we will need import the express-async-errors lib,

       yarn add express-async-errors

+## 11. Cors

+To call the endpoint at our frontend with axios we need to enable cors at our backend.

+    yarn add cors
+    yarn add @types/cors -D

+Cors will be only used by the Browser Requests.